Sagi Burton: Club career

-After just one game in three weeks Burton and Crewe parted ways, and he went to join Peterborough United, also of the Second Division, on a one-year deal as a utility player.
+After just one game in three weeks, Burton and Crewe parted ways, and he went to join Peterborough United, also of the Second Division, on a one-year deal as a utility player.
 He played 33 times for the "Posh" in 2002–03, though it would be Crewe who won promotion out of the division following their second-place finish.
-He played 34 games in the 2003–04 campaign, as Peterborough successfully avoided relegation, and Burton successfully overcame a hamstring injury and a knee problem.
+He played 34 games in the 2003–04 campaign as Peterborough successfully avoided relegation, and Burton overcame a hamstring injury and a knee problem.

-Appointed as the club's vice-captain, he made sixteen league appearances in the inaugural season of League One football.
+Appointed as the club's vice-captain, he made 16 league appearances in the inaugural season of League One football.
 Missing five months with a shoulder injury, he could do little to prevent the club from suffering relegation into League Two.
 Recovering from a pre-season foot injury, he made 24 appearances in the first half of the 2005–06 campaign, before making a January move to league rivals to Shrewsbury Town, despite reported interest from Macclesfield Town and SPL side Falkirk.
 He settled in quickly at his new club, and put in solid performances at centre-back.
-Despite injury and suspension hampering his first few months at the "Shrews", he still netted four times in sixteen games for the Shropshire club in the latter half of the 2005–06 season.
-After recovering from a short illness he made 33 appearances in 2006–07, helping Shrewsbury to secure a play-off place.
-He was a late substitute for Ben Herd during the club's play-off Final defeat to Bristol Rovers.
+Despite injury and suspension hampering his first few months at the "Shrews", he still netted four times in 16 games for the Shropshire club in the latter half of the 2005–06 season.
+After recovering from a short illness, he made 33 appearances in 2006–07, helping Shrewsbury to secure a play-off place.
+He was a late substitute for Ben Herd during the club's play-off final defeat to Bristol Rovers.
 Following the defeat he was released by the club.

 After a successful trial, he signed with Barnet for the 2007–08 campaign.
 He served as vice-captain at the club, but was not retained beyond summer 2008, despite having formed a strong defensive partnership with Ismail Yakubu.
-In July 2008, Conference National outfit Rushden & Diamonds announced that Burton had signed with them until the end of the 2008–09 season.
-However he was released in November after making just eleven appearances.
+In July 2008, Conference National club Rushden & Diamonds announced that Burton had signed with them until the end of the 2008–09 season.
+He made his debut in the final of the Maunsell Cup on 26 July 2008, captaining Rushen to victory over former club Peterborough United.
+However, he was released in November after making just eleven appearances.

 International career

 Burton won three caps for Saint Kitts and Nevis in 2004.
-He made his debut on 2 June, in a 2–0 friendly defeat to Northern Ireland.
+He made his debut on 2 June in a 2–0 friendly defeat to Northern Ireland.

 In autumn 2006, he turned down the chance to play in the Caribbean Cup for his country, preferring instead to stay with Shrewsbury to play league games against Hartlepool United and Darlington.

+Later life

+Burton worked as a fitness instructor in West London after his footballing retirement.